 A few blocks up the road at a five-road junction, The Branchville Grill is great for breakfast and lunch.
 Phyllis Hatzimihali bought the decades-old grill three years ago.
 She moved to the borough six years ago.
 “I love Branchville,” she says.
 Across the way on the corner at 1 Mill Street, Broad Street Books is housed in the old First National Bank of Branchville building.
 Owned by Ethan and Sue-Ni DiStefano, the used bookstore has become a global success.
 The DiStefanos have lived in Branchville for twenty years and for twelve years ran the business from the basement of their Broad Street home, where the first Post Master of Branchville once lived.
 Business has boomed so much that, aside from their retail store, they own storage of an additional 45,000 books.
 How did it happen?
 “First we earned the respect of our peers in the book-selling industry,” says Sue-Ni, “with blood, sweat and tears.”
 It was only then that they bought the bank building.
 Today, Broad Street Books is followed on social media by other great bookstores in the world.
 Sue-Ni says they will remain in Branchville because “We have the best community around.
 We have a slice of Norman Rockwell here.”

 Up the street, two long-time holdouts do business as usual: Wayne Orr and Joe Accetta.
-Orr has owned Orr’s Clothes for Country Living for 28 years, though the store, previously known as Isaac Silverman’s, has been in existence since 1898.
+Orr has owned Orr’s Clothes for Country Living for more than thirty years, though the store, previously known as Isaac Silverman’s, has been in existence since 1898.
 In the 1930s, people from the Midwest came to New York to build the George Washington Bridge.
 At such great heights they were wind-whipped and cold, so their employers made the trek to Silverman’s to buy wind-resistant Carhartt clothing made from tent material.
 “In those days, clothing was for a purpose.
 Today, we don’t have a purpose.
 We have style,” says Orr, who grew up on a nearby farm, started work there as a stock boy at 15 years old.
 He left in 1971 to work at Met Life to earn more money and in ’76 he returned and bought the store.
 Silverman’s had been a clothing “department store” with inventory that ran the gamut until the economy went bust in the ‘90s.
 “I figured out we had to go special because there are only certain people who can use us,” he says.
 Today, the store carries work and casual clothes.
 “I’ve always worked for the family.
 I went out and raised a little hell once in a while,” Orr mused.
 “We are a Mom and Pop.
 People went away from that but they’re trying to come back to it.”

 Johnny’s Barber Shop is an old-fashioned barbershop that opened over 100 years ago.
 Joe Accetta, who bought the business in 1962, keeps it that way and gears it to the male of the species, though he will cut a lady’s bangs.
 Don’t call.
 There’s no phone.
 Just drop in to say hi Tuesday thru Saturday and get a good cut for $13.